michal-dvoracek01/SemestralProject/README.md

 ## Project Overview

-This project:
-- Scrapes apartment listings from Sreality.cz (Czech real estate portal)
-- Calculates distances to Prague Metro stations (Lines A, B, C)
-- Analyzes price differences by metro station and line
-- Builds a Linear Regression model to predict apartment prices
+We scraped apartment listings from Sreality.cz and analyzed how prices relate to metro station proximity.
+The main goal was to build a regression model to predict apartment prices based on location, size, and distance to metro.

 ## Repository Structure